licat233/genzero/README.md

-  logic       Modify logic files, this feature has not been developed yet model       Generate model code pb          Generate .proto files upgrade     Upgrade genzero to latest version version     Print the version number of genzero yaml        Use yaml file configuration
+  logic       Modify logic files, this feature has not been developed yet model       Generate model code pb          Generate .proto files start       Use yaml file configuration to start genzero upgrade     Upgrade genzero to latest version version     Print the version number of genzero

 Flags:
       --dsn string               data source name (DSN) to use when connecting to the database